 You should try to choose a pace that you can maintain for at least 20 minutes.
 A moderate to difficult run can burn up to 600 calories an hour.

 Unlike walking, your body enters an overhead metabolic state for longer periods after running — meaning you’ll burn an elevated amount of calories long after your workout is finished.

 To use this as one of your aerobic options, run at least 3 times a week, with a duration of 20 to 30 minutes, and aim a growth of 70-85% of your MHR.

-Running engages the larger muscle groups in your lower body, such as your quads, hamstrings, glutes, and calves.
+Running engages the larger muscle groups in your lower body, such as your quads, hamstrings, glutes, and calves, which is a great way to build muscle without weights.
 It also improves flexibility in your hips, allowing you to take long strides.